S-KSM/python-gmail-api/README.md

 python-gmail-api
 ================

-Connect to the Gmail API using Python.
+Connect to the Gmail API using Python 3.

 https://github.com/chris-brown-nz/python-gmail-api